Tucker Unit: History

 In 1916 the State of Arkansas purchased about 4400 acre of land to build the Tucker Unit.
 In 1933 Governor of Arkansas Junius Marion Futrell closed the Arkansas State Penitentiary ("The Walls"), and some prisoners moved to Tucker from the former penitentiary.
 In the process the designated execution chamber moved to Tucker.
-"Old Sparky", in operation within the state system from 1926 to 1948, was the equipment used to kill condemned prisoners at Tucker.
-In 1964 Charles Fields was executed at Tucker; he was the last prisoner to be executed at Tucker before the Arkansas death penalty was declared against the U.S. constitution.
+"Old Sparky", in operation within the state system from 1926 to 1948, was the equipment used to execute condemned prisoners at Tucker.
+In 1964, Charles Fields was executed at Tucker; he was the last prisoner to be executed at Tucker before the Supreme Court declared capital punishment to be unconstitutional.
 In history, the prison housed the state's white convicts.
 In addition the prison housed some black female prisoners.

 In 1967 four men escaped from the unit and abandoned a vehicle used in the escape in Fort Scott, Kansas.

 The Arkansas prison scandal occurred in the unit and involved the "Tucker Telephone."
-Due to the notoriety of the device, as of 2000 visitors to the Tucker Unit on a regular basis ask the warden if the telephone on his/her desk is the "Tucker Telephone."
+Due to the notoriety of the device, as of 2000, visitors to the Tucker Unit on a regular basis ask the warden if the telephone on their desk is the "Tucker Telephone."

-In 1974 death row inmates, previously at the Tucker Unit, were moved to the Cummins Unit.
+In 1974, death row inmates, previously housed at the Tucker Unit, were moved to the Cummins Unit.
 In 1978 a new death chamber opened in Cummins, so Tucker was no longer the place of execution in Arkansas.
 In 1986 male death row inmates were moved to the Maximum Security Unit.
-On Friday August 22, 2003, all 39 Arkansas death row inmates, all of them male, were moved to the Supermax at the Varner Unit.
+On August 22, 2003, all 39 of the state's death row inmates, all of them male, were moved to the Supermax at the Varner Unit.

 In 2000 the ADC's final 100 person barracks was split into two smaller barracks.

 In 2009 prison guards left a prisoner in his own feces for a weekend.
 The prisoner had to be hospitalized.
 The Associated Press discovered that prison guards had received lap dances while working.
 The prison system fired several correctional employees.
 The same year, a Heber Springs, Arkansas man who was wanted for not reporting to his parole officer appeared at the Tucker Unit.
 A prison guard shot him dead.
 Dina Tyler, a spokesperson for the prison system, said that the man crashed his car into the car owned by the assistant warden and was "very close to the officers" prior to his death.

 On August 7, 2017 a group of prisoners held guards hostage, but later released them.